FundingCircle/jackdaw/README.md

 #### Snapshot release

-Snapshot releases can be created by pushing a tag with the format `publish-snapshot-semver`
+Snapshot releases can be created by pushing a tag with the format `publish-snapshot-<semver>`, for example `publish-snapshot-0.10.0`, which deploys `0.10.0-SNAPSHOT`.

 ## License